 A mineral reserve is an estimate of tonnage and grade or quality of indicated and measured mineral resources that, in the opinion of the qualified person, can be the basis of an economically viable project.
 More specifically, it is the economically mineable part of a measured or indicated mineral resource, which includes diluting materials and allowances for losses that may occur when the material is mined or extracted.
 Probable mineral reserves comprise the economically mineable part of an indicated and, in some cases, a measured mineral resource.
-Proven mineral reserves represent the economically mineable part of a measured mineral resource.
+Proven mineral reserves represent the economically mineable part of a measured mineral resource and can only result from conversion of a measured mineral resource.